 The Associated Sulpicians of the United States Archives is the repository for the U.S. Province of the Society of the Priests of St. Sulpice.
 The Sulpicians are a community of diocesan priests who “devote themselves to the discernment of vocations, to the initial and ongoing formation of priests as well as to the exercise of other ministries.”
 (Art.
 1, Constitutions of the Society) They are a Society of Apostolic Life of pontifical right.

 The Society was founded in 1641 by Rev. Jean-Jacques Olier (1608-1657) and derives its name from the parish of Saint-Sulpice, Paris, where Fr.
 Olier was curé.
 Here he established a seminary based upon a spiritual renewal of the diocesan priesthood as envisioned by the Council of Trent (1545-1563).
-Others who shared his commitment to reform led to the founding of the Society and they were soon staffing diocesan seminaries across France.
-In 1657, the Sulpicians established a North American presence in Montreal when four members were sent to serve as missionaries to the colonists and native peoples of New France.
-In 1791, at the invitation of Bishop John Carroll of Baltimore, four Sulpicians came to the United States, where they immediately established St. Mary’s Seminary as the country’s first Catholic seminary.
+Others who shared his commitment to reform led to their staffing of diocesan seminaries across France.
+In 1657, the Sulpicians established a North American presence in Montreal when four members were sent to serve as missionaries to the colonists and native peoples of New France (now Canada).
+In 1791, at the invitation of Archbishop John Carroll of Baltimore, four Sulpicians came to the United States, where they immediately established St. Mary’s as the country’s first Catholic seminary.
 Since their arrival, the community has founded, staffed, or served on the faculty of 17 major and minor seminaries.
 In 1989 the U.S. Sulpicians sent their first members to Zambia, Africa, where today they staff and serve on the faculties of four seminaries.

 The records in the archives document the history of the U.S. Sulpician community, as well as their influence on the development of the U.S. Catholic Church.
 Today, the Sulpicians own and operate St. Mary’s Seminary & University, Baltimore, MD, and staff St. Patrick’s Seminary, Menlo Park, CA, Theological College of The Catholic University of America, Washington, D.C., Emmaus Spirituality Centre, Lusaka, Zambia, and St. Augustine’s Major Seminary, Mpima, Zambia.